1. Overview of the time metrics in Kanbanize

 Click the CONFIGURE CYCLE TIME link to the right side of each workflow to open the configuration panel.

-This panel reflects all columns in the respective board.
+This panel visualizes all columns in the respective board.
 Checkmark the columns that you want to be accounted for.

-Note: At least one column needs to be selected when configuring time, otherwise time will be accrued for all columns.
+Note: At least one column needs to be selected when configuring the cycle time metric, otherwise time will be accrued for all columns.

 Where is Cycle time visible?

-Kanbanize automatically collects the cycle time of every card that passed through your Kanban board.
+Kanbanize automatically collects the cycle time of every card that passes through your Kanban board.

 Тhe accumulated cycle time for a card gets displayed on the bottom right corner of each card in your workflow.
 The number that you see will always be measured in days.

-To make cycle time visible, make sure that you have checkmarked "Show Cycle Time" in the Card settings of the respective board.
+Note: To make cycle time visible on cards, make sure that you have checkmarked "Show Cycle Time" in the Card settings of the respective board.

 How does Kanbanize track the cycle time of deleted columns?